 So we could automate to choose the smallest size rate, or cheapest by using Google Sheet formulas.
 (Sample)

-IFERROR returns a custom result when a formula generates an error and a standard result when no error is detected in Google sheet functions.
-IFERROR is an elegant way to trap and manage errors, and the syntax is IFERROR( formula, alternate_value).
+IFERROR returns a custom result when a formula generates an error.
+It generates a correct result when no error is detected in Google sheet functions.
+IFERROR is an elegant way to trap and manage errors, and the syntax is here:

 Take Amazon FBA fee calculation as an instance again.